-Emmerich’s breakout performance was in Ted Demme’s cult hit Beautiful Girls (Natalie Portman, Uma Thurman, Matt Dillon).
-His next role, opposite Jim Carrey in Peter Weir’s Academy Award®-nominated The Truman Show, firmly established his outstanding talent.
+Emmerich’s breakout performance was in Ted Demme’s cult hit Beautiful Girls (Natalie Portman, Uma Thurman, Matt Dillon), followed by a role opposite Jim Carrey in Peter Weir’s Academy Award® nominated The Truman Show, which firmly established his outstanding talent.

-On television, Emmerich appeared to great acclaim as “Dr. Jenner” in Frank Darabont’s breakout hit The Walking Dead.
-He has guest starred on shows including The West Wing, Monk, White Collar and the Netflix series Master of None.
-Emmerich also recently directed an upcoming episode of Billions for Showtime.
+On television, Emmerich also appeared to great acclaim as "Dr. Jenner" in Frank Darabont's breakout hit The Walking Dead.
+He's guest starred on shows including The West Wing, Monk and White Collar.

 His recent stage work includes Stephen Belber's Fault Lines at the Cherry Lane (directed by David Schwimmer) and the Kennedy Center's production of A Streetcar Named Desire opposite Patricia Clarkson.

 Emmerich received an honors degree in history from Yale University and studied filmmaking at New York University.
 He was born and raised in New York City, where he currently lives.

 You May Also Like